Android-9/overthewire-bandit/WARGAMES.md

 A new command that will come in very handy for this level is the `strings` command.
 This prints strings of printable characters in a file.
 So this works great for our purpose because if you were to try and read the `data.txt` file, you would find that it is full of non-human-readable text.

-After we eliminate the unnecessary data, we are left with a more digestable number of lines that we can go through.
+After we eliminate the unnecessary data, we are left with a more digestible number of lines that we can go through.

 But, we can do better than that to narrow our search down to only a couple lines.
 We are told that the password is preceded by several '=' characters, so we can simply use `grep` to look for lines that start with or just have those characters.
 By default, `grep` finds all matches including partial matches so as long as the line has the pattern somewhere, it will be registered as a match.